gvisoc/gvisoc-timer/README.md

 $ polymer test
 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.
 These tests use Selenium.
-Also, it is integrated with Travis CI and Saucelabs for automated build and testing.
+Also, it is integrated with Travis CI and Saucelabs for automated build (CI) and testing.